 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-You can download the appx packages for you favorite Linux distribution, this can be today:
+You can download the appx packages for your favorite Linux distribution; this can be today:

 - Suse Linux Enterprise Server

 If you are running on Windows Server Core (which is highly likely), you can use the following command to download the Linux distributions.

 # For Ubuntu 16.04 Invoke-WebRequest -Uri https://aka.ms/wsl-ubuntu-1604 -OutFile ~/Ubuntu.zip -UseBasicParsing # For Ubuntu 18.04 Invoke-WebRequest -Uri https://aka.ms/wsl-ubuntu-1804 -OutFile ~/Ubuntu1804.zip -UseBasicParsing # For OpenSUSE 42 Invoke-WebRequest -Uri https://aka.ms/wsl-opensuse-42 -OutFile ~/OpenSUSE.zip -UseBasicParsing # For SLES 12 Invoke-WebRequest -Uri https://aka.ms/wsl-sles-12 -OutFile ~/SLES.zip -UseBasicParsing

 Expand-Archive ~/Ubuntu.zip C:\Distros\Ubuntu